ben0bi/TinyComicCMS_JSON/README.md

 Hopefully the most tiny webcomic CMS and Frontend.

+NOW it's gonna be tiny.

+All the php files will vanish except for the ajax ones.
+No SQL needed anymore.

+Partial rewrite: Updating all the stuff with JS instead of PHP.
+After that, there will be a complete rewrite which is even smaller.

 Not yet running.

 JSON Version.
 No Database is used here.
 PHP is only used to upload files and